 We can create high-quality motivation and lasting change by going to the origin: The primary reason for initiating any desired behavior change.

-The Sustainable Cycle of Success
+The Successful Cycle of Motivation

 A Game-Changing Strategy for Sustainable Motivation and Health Behavior

-For almost 20 years, I have been translating the latest science, including my own research as a motivation scientist and behavior change expert, into easy-to-apply real-world solutions.
+My work translates and bridges the latest science, including my own research as a motivation scientist and behavior change expert, into easy-to-apply real-world solutions.

 Sustainable behavior change really boils down to the numerous little decisions that people make every day that affect their health and well-being.

 We now know that most of human decision making and behavior occurs automatically, outside of conscious awareness.
 So, modern health promotion systems and solutions must be designed in ways that leverage the whole brain, especially emotion and the unconscious.
+Consider this to be a type of “whole brain health promotion.”

-Healthy lifestyle behaviors do much more than improve health – they lead to increased energy and productivity, focus at work, patience at home, and life satisfaction.
+Healthy lifestyle behaviors do much more than improve patient and employee health – they lead to increased energy and productivity, focus at work, patience at home, and life satisfaction.
 People make time for what’s most important to their day-to-day lives.
 Because of that, it is much more strategic to reposition health behaviors (in the minds of people) for the immediate ways they enhance people’s well-being and performance in the key life roles they most value, such as Parent, Partner, and Professional.
 I am calling for organizations, the media, and any professional who cares about helping people build behaviors that last a lifetime to “rebrand” them in a “life enhancing” way in our strategies, communications, and brand lifestyle programs.

 Want a positive return on your investment?
 Rebranding health-related behaviors in this way does much more for organizations than simply create the sustainable behavior necessary for health and well-being.
 Positive organizational research also suggests that rebranding health promotion in these ways will foster the core levers of “thriving” within organizations.